mikehayes330/readmeGenerator/README.md

   ## Installation

-    run npm i to install proper modules that include inquirer
+    run npm install to install proper modules.

   ## Usage

-  run node index.js and input user info when prompted and a readme file will be generated with project information.
+  run node index.js and fill out info when prompted for all the needed sections of the readme.

   ## License